awatemonosan/AngryBalls/README.md

 # AngryBalls

-An abstracted template to make your own AngryBirds game in unity
+A basic template for making your own Angry Birds style game.

+Works on android.
+Untested on IOS.
+APK Available in repo.